davinidae/umazing-musumengine/README.md

 ## What this repository is about

 Tools to decrypt and build game requests/responses (AES-256-CBC, msgpack) with a modular structure.
-This repository is now fully TypeScript-based and ships a bundled CLI.
+This repository is now fully TypeScript-based and ships as both an npm library and a CLI.

 See CONTRIBUTING.md for style guidelines (multi-line control flow, concise comments) and project conventions.